vgurianov/uml-sp/docs/annotations.md

  ![Image](UseCaseRealization1.png)
  Figure 2 - Step 1

+- Mr. Goldsmith : Good morning.
+How are you?.
+- Mr. Brown: Not bad, thank you /Thanks, not so well.

  The dialog includes the following events.
  1. Activation of the object pl from the context
  2. Mr. Goldsmith sees Mr. Brown
  3. Mr. Goldsmith is processing this message
- 4. Mr. Goldsmith sends the message "Good morning, Mr. Brown.
-It's been a long time since we met.
-How nice to see you again".
+ 4. Mr. Goldsmith sends the message "Good morning.
+How are you?"
  5. The list of *place* will be shifted by one position, i.e. from a to b

   ![Image](UseCaseRealization2.png)
  Figure 3 - Step 2

  2. Reactivation of the object *place* from the context
- 3. The message "Good morning, Mr. Brown.
-It's been a long time since we met.
-How nice to see you again" is received by Mr. brown.
+ 3. The message "Good morning.
+How are you?" is received by Mr. brown.
  4. Mr. Brown is processing the message
- 5. Mr. Brown sends the message "How do you do, Mr. Goldsmith.
-I'm glad to see you too.
-How are you?"
+ 5. Mr. Brown sends the message "Not bad, thank you"

- Reply Mr.Goldsmith is not shown in this diagram.

 The simulation model in C++ code: [main.cpp](https://github.com/vgurianov/uml-sp/blob/master/examples/SimpleExample/main.cpp)<br>

 [View on GitHub](https://github.com/vgurianov/uml-sp/tree/master/examples/SimpleExample)